Defense Secretary Esper Says U.S. Plans To Cut Troops In Germany By A Third

 "The forward stationing of American troops since the end of World War II has helped to prevent another world war and, most importantly, has helped make America safer," the GOP lawmakers wrote in a letter signed by the panel's ranking member, Rep. Mac Thornberry, R-Texas.
 "In Europe, the threats posed by Russia have not lessened, and we believe that signs of a weakened U.S. commitment to NATO will encourage further Russian aggression and opportunism."

-Among the moves Esper says are being planned:
+Among the moves Esper said are being planned:

 - Relocating the U.S. European Command headquarters from Stuttgart, Germany, to Belgium.